 A GeoXO ocean color imager will provide observations of ocean biology, chemistry, and ecology to assess ocean productivity, ecosystem change, coast/inland water quality, and hazards like harmful algal blooms.

 NOAA evaluated a range of space architecture options for delivering the recommended GeoXO observations effectively and efficiently.
 NOAA is currently planning, pending approval, a three-satellite GeoXO operational constellation.
 Spacecraft in the current GOES-East and GOES-West positions will carry an imager, lightning mapper, and ocean color instrument, and a centrally-located spacecraft will carry a sounder and atmospheric composition instrument.
 A day/night band, or channel, is recommended as part of either the imager or the sounder.
 This constellation can also accommodate a partner payload on the spacecraft flying in the central location.

-The GEO-East and GEO-West satellites will also carry NOAA Space Weather Program-provided Solar Ultraviolet Imager, Irradiance Monitor, Coronagraph, Energetic Particle Detectors, and Magnetometer instruments.
+The NOAA GEO-East and GEO-West spacecraft will also carry NOAA Space Weather Program-provided instruments.